mwhalen18/working-tutorial/README.md

 ## Getting started

-To replicate this analysis, clone the repository to a new R project and call `renv::restore`.
+To replicate this analysis, clone the repository to a new or existing R project and call `renv::restore`.